Leeds Parish Church RFC: History

-Early Days
+Early days

-Leeds Parish Church Rugby Club was formed many years before the “Great Schism” of 1895.
+Leeds Parish Church Rugby Club was formed many years before the "Great Schism" of 1895.

-As the game’s popularity increased and travel became easier due to the expansion of the railway network, Neath from South Wales embarked on Northern Tours.
-In 1887/88 a tour led them to play against Wortley (Leeds), Manningham (Bradford) and Hartlepool Rovers.
-In 1888-89 over the Christmas period they played games against Leeds Parish Church, Bramley, Radcliffe, Brighouse Rangers and Huddersfield, all within the space of six days.
+As the game's popularity increased and travel became easier due to the expansion of the railway network, Neath from South Wales embarked on Northern Tours.
+In 1887–88 a tour led them to play against Wortley (Leeds), Manningham (Bradford) and Hartlepool Rovers.
+In 1888–89 over the Christmas period they played games against Leeds Parish Church, Bramley, Radcliffe, Brighouse Rangers and Huddersfield, all within the space of six days.

-The city of Leeds had an abundance of rugby football clubs and although members of the Yorkshire RFU (which was in turn a Constituent Body of the RFU), it was decided to form a ‘more local’ association.
+The city of Leeds had an abundance of rugby football clubs and although members of the Yorkshire RFU (which was in turn a Constituent Body of the RFU), it was decided to form a 'more local' association.
 It was for this reason that the Leeds & District organization was formalised when a meeting took place at the Green Dragon Hotel, Leeds on 27 September 1888.
-The foundation clubs were Bramley, Holbeck, Hunslet, Kirkstall, Leeds Parish Church, Leeds St John’s (later to become Leeds (Rhinos), and Wortley.
+The foundation clubs were Bramley, Holbeck, Hunslet, Kirkstall, Leeds Parish Church, Leeds St John's (later to become Leeds (Rhinos), and Wortley.

 In the early years of the sport, the Church elders and officials saw the development of its rugby football team as an attempt to stem the tide of drinking and depravity which they saw all around them in the city.
-The irony of their ‘muscular Christianity’ mission was that large numbers of its rugby team’s supporters were the newly arrived Jews who had been confined to the poorest areas like around the Leylands, near the city centre.
+The irony of their "muscular Christianity" mission was that large numbers of its rugby team's supporters were the newly arrived Jews who had been confined to the poorest areas like around the Leylands, near the city centre.
 They were not muscular, unloved by many Christians and condemned by their own religious leaders for breaking Shabbat.
 But they felt that it was a way to join in the life of the city.

-A photograph of the Leeds Parish Church of 1893 is shown on the “Gallery” section of “The Goldthorpe Brothers” website– Gallery.
+A photograph of the Leeds Parish Church of 1893 is shown on the "Gallery" section of "The Goldthorpe Brothers" website.